victorzzt/mcclock/THIRD_PARTY_LICENSES.md

 # Third-Party Licenses

-This document is a maintainer-facing summary of third-party code and build dependencies used by this project.
-It should be checked against the actual Gradle dependency report before release.
+This document summarizes third-party code and build dependencies used by MC Clock Widget.

 ## Project License